-There are several ways to frost this pattern, I like it on the P3, P4, and P10 facets.
-If you are cutting Quartz raise the angle on the P10 facets to 40.7, and cut everything else as is.
-This is very nice and bright in Quartz and Beryl.
-Topaz is a little livelier because of the higher RI… The Quartz sample is all polished with no frosting and the blue Topaz is frosted on the P11, P6, P4, and P10 facets.
+There are several ways to frost this pattern.
+I like it on the P3, P4, and P10 facets.
+If you're cutting quartz, raise the angle on the P10 facets to 40.7.
+Cut everything else as is.
+This design is very nice and bright in quartz and beryl.
+Topaz is a little livelier because of its higher refractive index.

 Detailed faceting instructions by Jeff Graham available at The Rock Peddler